csulaka/monster_simulation/README.md

 # Remark (10/23/2018):
    1. modified the randomNumber in index.js, it will get randNum based on the combined.json size
    2. module export from getNewJSON.js
-   3. Bugs: can not create combined.json if run direct from index.js (need to debug)
+   3. Bugs: can not create combined.json if run directly from index.js (need to debug)
+         note: if combined.json is not exists, may need to use "node getNewJSON.js" to create the json file and data
    4. use "node index.js" to start server